Debt Avalanche Method

 2. Organize your debts from highest to lowest interest rate

-Sort the debts by interest rates in descending order, with the highest interest at the top and the lowest at the bottom.
+Sort the debts by interest rate in descending order, with the highest interest at the top and the lowest at the bottom.
 It doesn’t matter if the debt with the highest interest rate also has the lowest balance.
 With the debt avalanche method, we’re only concerned with interest rates right now.

 3. Pay off the highest-interest debt first